Vastra-Gotalandsregionen/oppna-program-vgr-custom-jsp-hook/trunk/core-bc/modules/hook/src/main/webapp/custom_jsp/html/taglib/ui/navigation/readme.txt

-The custom jsp (page.jsp) for the navigation taglib should be used together with the new theme for regionportalen (rp-new-theme).
+The custom jsp (page.jsp) for the navigation taglib should be used together with the new theme for regionportalen (rp-new-theme pr vgr-alfa-theme).

 The jsp uses expando values for pages (layouts).
 These expando values should be configured in the control panel (custom fields for page)